- Don’t forget the hugs!

-In my group race usually comes up during Dr. Martin Luther King’s holiday and Black History Month.
+In my groups race usually comes up during Dr. Martin Luther King’s holiday and Black History Month.
 In the fall, hot topics will be COVID19 and Race.
 The topic of race falls under social studies, history, math (statistics), geography, and probably every other academic subject.
 You could target sequencing of events, understanding present, past, future; introduce vocabulary, discuss government, compare and contrast.
 The idea is not to provide your views but to adapt a very complex issue so that our students understand what’s happening around them.
-We are therapists working in an educational setting we have to provide therapy while educating our students.
+We are therapists working in educational settings and we have to provide therapy while educating our students.

 Race has never been an easy issue and it will continue to be a touchy subject.
 However, you may be the person students seek to learn from and I hope this will give you some ideas on how to effectively address this topic.

 March 13, 2020, will be etched in my memory as the time my family, school, state, and most of the nation’s education system was restructured.
 The way we taught and provided services were forever changed and I believe it will never be the same.
 On March 13th we were told that we will be out of school for two weeks and teachers rushed to provide work packets and in the upper elementary grades, they planned to do work online.
 Therapists were not sure what our roles would be or how services would be provided.
 We all scurried around reading, messaging, watching every free webinar on the hot word of the season “teletherapy”.
 This therapist and every other therapist in my district, state, nation, school-based, private, EI, etc were all heading for the Teletherapy train.